 As your skin produces sebum (or what you would know as “oil”), it sometimes gets trapped within hair follicles, forming a reservoir.
-This sebum is a great breeding ground for Acne vulgaris, the bacteria that lives on the surface of your skin.
+This sebum is a great breeding ground for Acne vulgaris, the bacteria that live on the surface of your skin.

 When the bacteria starts to feed on that excess sebum and infect your skin within that clogged pore or follicle, this causes a localised infection on your skin – or what we know as pimples.

 How do we get rid of these pimple-causing bacteria?
 Cleansing your skin every day to get rid of this excess sebum deprives the Acne vulgaris bacteria of its food and nutrients, which then decreases the chances of them developing into zits.

-Most people will wash their face twice in a day.
+Most people will wash their face twice a day.
 If you don’t find that your face produces a lot of oil over the night, you can even choose to skip cleansing in the morning and doing it only at night.

-You shouldn’t be cleansing your face more than twice in a day.
+You shouldn’t be cleansing your face more than twice a day.
 This may actually dry out your skin more than necessary, which may in turn increase sebum production.